DataDog/hiring-engineers/answers.md

 ![traces](img/traces.png)

 ### Bonus Question: What is the difference between a Service and a Resource?

-From documentation about [services](https://docs.datadoghq.com/tracing/visualization/#services) and [resources](https://docs.datadoghq.com/tracing/visualization/#resources) I learned that service groups together resources for the purposes of scaling instances.
-Resource is a particular domain of a customer application (it could be a dynamic web endpoint, db query, background job), so in other words service is a group of resources.
+From the documentation about [services](https://docs.datadoghq.com/tracing/visualization/#services) and [resources](https://docs.datadoghq.com/tracing/visualization/#resources) I learned that a Service groups together Resources for the purposes of scaling instances.
+A resource is a particular domain of a customer application (it could be a dynamic web endpoint, db query, background job etc), so in other words, a service is a group of resources.

 ### Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.
 APM and Infrastructure Metrics:  https://p.datadoghq.com/sb/r994pgswllop6yxx-558bf013ffaf7828a1fe1b51cf857832